 Scientists from the National Oceanic and Atmospheric Administration (NOAA) recently published a paper describing four new snailfish species they found on various survey studies done around the Aleution Islands.

 Snailfish are usually tadpole shaped with soft, scaleless skin that is covered with a jellylike mucus.
 They are so slimy they are sometimes referred to as snotfish!

 The official names of the newly described species are:

 Allocareproctus kallaion – from the Greek word for comb in reference to its teeth.

 Allocareproctus ungak – from the Aleut word for “whiskers” because it has so many whisker-like papillae on its head.

 Allocareproctus tanix – unlike its cousins, this critter has a bald forehead so takes the Aleut word for forehead.

 Allocareproctus unangas – Named in honor of the people of the Aleutian Islands.
 Unangas is the word for the Aleuts of Atka Island, a major island near the center of the new species’ known range.

 The meaning behind the genus name, Allocareproctus, is a little funny.
-It is derived from greek, “Allo” meaning “other” and “Careproctus” meaning “head” and “anus” - So, sounds like can safely call them Snotty Butthead fish!?
+It is derived from greek, “Allo” meaning “other” and “Careproctus” meaning “head” and “anus” – So, sounds like you can safely call them Snotty Butthead fish!?

 You can read the researchers’ full report, Revision of the snailfish genus Allocareproctus Pitruk & Fedorov (Teleostei: Liparidae), with descriptions of four new species from the Aleutian Islands [pdf] which was published in Zootaxa.